Rucadi/SkyrimModAlternatives/README.md

 For such mods, no TorrentHash will be uploaded to the database until the Author gives their explicit permission, making them searchable through the database but not downloadable.

-# Explore the database (Contributers wanted to make it awesome!)
+# Explore the database (Contributors wanted to make it awesome!)
 https://rucadi.github.io/ExploreModDatabase.html